eliortabeka/Chartly/README.md

 - Node.js 18+
 - npm
-- An Anthropic API key - [get one here](https://console.anthropic.com/)
+- An Anthropic API key - Already in place or [get one here](https://console.anthropic.com/)

 ### Backend